DuncanIdahoCT/espresence-mmwave-multi-sensor/static/project.md

 ![Finished Prototype](images/finished%20prototype.jpg)

-# Using your sensors built-in website for initial testing
+# Using your ESP32 built-in website for initial testing

 Unless disabled, the ESP modules have a built-in webserver which is quite handy even without Home Assistant or ESPHome add-on to be able to diagnose or fine tune the settings: